oligriffiths/broccoli-demo/README.md

 ### Source maps

 As the name of the plugin suggests, it supports source maps.
-Source maps are a great way during development to be able see where styles have come from in the source `scss` document, rather than the compiles `css` document.
+Source maps are a great way during development to be able see where styles have come from in the source `scss` document, rather than the compiled `css` document.

-Try inspecting the body tag right now, you should see the `html` style is defined in `app.css` on line 1, however it's actually defined in the `app.scss` on line 2.
+Try inspecting the html tag right now, you should see the `html` style is defined in `app.css` on line 1, however it's actually defined in the `app.scss` on line 2.
 This is a fairly trivial example but gets way complicated when you have imported files and lots of scss processing being done.